madrobby/zepto/README.md

-append(), prepend() // like html(), but add html (or a DOM Element or a Zepto object) to element contents before(), after() // add html (or a DOM Element or a Zepto object) before/after the element appendTo(), prependTo() // reverse appending/prepending show() // forces elements to be displayed (only works correctly for block elements right now) hide() // removes a elements from layout
+append(), prepend() // like html(), but add html (or a DOM Element or a Zepto object) to element contents before(), after() // add html (or a DOM Element or a Zepto object) before/after the element appendTo(), prependTo() // reverse appending/prepending

+show() // forces elements to be displayed (only works correctly for block elements right now) hide() // removes a elements from layout

+Note: If you include fx.js and fx_methods.js, you can use the optional speed and callback version of these.
+Speed is given in milliseconds.
+Typically 400-600 is the range used for this kind of effect.
+YMMV.

+show(speed, callback)  // shows an element, and calling `callback` on completion hide(speed, callback)  // shows an element, and calling `callback` on completion

 offset() // get object with top: left: width: height: properties (in px) height() // get first elements height in px, including padding and border (equivalent to jQuery.outerHeight(false))